Low Sodium Levels (Hyponatremia) - Symptoms And Causes | Healthystripe

 Should I eat more salt if my sodium is low?

 In case you are suffering from SIADH or eat a really low-sodium diet on a daily basis like the one that lacks properly cooked meals and vegetables, then you should add more salt in your meals if your sodium is low.
+In most cases, however, electrolyte drinks and treating the underlying cause of low sodium is the preferred method of treatment.

 Will drinking salt water help low sodium?